 Dogs infected with CIV are most contagious during the two- to four- day virus incubation period, when they shed the virus in their nasal secretions but do not show signs of illness.
 The virus is highly contagious and almost all dogs exposed to CIV will become infected.
 The majority (80%) of infected dogs develop flu-like illness.
 The mortality (death) rate from CIV is low (less than 10%).

 To reduce the spread of CIV, isolate dogs that are sick or showing signs of a respiratory illness, and isolate dogs known to have been exposed to an infected dog.

-Isolate dogs infected with H3N2 canine influenza for at least 21 days and dogs infected with H3N8 CIV for at least 7 days.
+Isolate dogs infected with H3N2 dog flu for at least 21 days and dogs infected with H3N8 CIV for at least 7 days.
 Practice good hygiene and sanitation, including hand washing and thorough cleaning of shared items and kennels, to reduce the spread of CIV.
 Influenza viruses do not usually survive in the environment beyond 48 hours and are inactivated or killed by commonly used disinfectants.

 Vaccines are available for both the H3N8 and H3N2 strains of canine influenza virus.
 The CIV vaccination is a “lifestyle” vaccination, recommended for dogs at risk of exposure due to their increased exposure to other dogs – such as boarding, attending social events with dogs present, and visiting dog parks.
 Your veterinarian can provide you with additional information about the vaccines and whether you should consider vaccinating your dog.